When is Thor: Love and Thunder released in cinemas? Who’s in the cast and is there a trailer?

 Marvel boss Kevin Feige announced at Comic-Con that Natalie Portman will return to the MCU as Jane Foster.
 But this time around, she will reportedly become a female God of Thunder herself, when Thor is unable to lift his hammer due to apparent unworthiness (a theme previously explored in Avengers: Endgame and in a popular comic-book run that the film is directly inspired by).

+“And I think for her, just coming back, reprising that character in a whole fresh new way was really what would interest anyone.
+Especially in most of these films, if you’re not a superhero… do you really wanna keep doing that?
+I mean, I wouldn’t.
+I’d want to come back and change things up.”

-On top of this, it was confirmed that Chris Hemsworth and Tessa Thompson will return as Thor and Valkyrie.
+On top of this, it’s been confirmed that Chris Hemsworth and Tessa Thompson will return as Thor and Valkyrie.

+Jeff Goldblum has also hinted at a potential comeback for the Grandmaster, telling Entertainment Weekly: “I can’t reveal any secrets, not that I know anything definitively, but there’s a whisper of a thought or notion that I might have some participation in it.”

 Beyond that, it’s all speculation.